 Baptist Press published a demonstrably false report today claiming that George Soros did not fund the Evangelical Immigration Table.
 However, the likes of Eric Metaxas, the National Review, the Institute on Religion & Democracy and a host of other actual Christian and conservatives have reported the truth—that George Soros funded the National Immigration Forum and the National Immigration Forum funded the Evangelical Immigration Table.

-Its demonstrably true.
+It is demonstrably true.

 Baptist Press is now Baptist Pravda.